Exhibiting Artists

 Works in Bridport

-Belgin creates sculptural ceramic work by drawing on the themes of existence, self, and identity.
+Belgin Bozsahin creates sculptural ceramic work by drawing on the themes of existence, self, and identity.

-Belgin Bozsahin was born and raised in Istanbul, Turkey, and has lived in London for more than three decades, exhibiting in Istanbul and London.
+Born and raised in Istanbul, Turkey, Belgin has lived in London for more than three decades and exhibited in both Istanbul and London.

 Her work can be found in private collections both nationally and internationally.
 She is an Arts4Giving artist who supports peace and humanitarian projects worldwide.